Why build a school when you can build an ecosystem?

 Passive Solar and Ventilation

-Orient the building to maximise natural daylight and heat gain, and incorporate shading devices to minimise heat loss in summer.
-Natural cross-ventilation and heat purge / cool purge symbiosis with greenhouse areas minimising the need for mechanical ventilation and energy consumption.
+The building is oriented to maximize natural daylight and heat gain, with shading devices to minimize heat loss in summer.
+Natural cross-ventilation and heat purge/cool purge symbiosis with greenhouse areas reduce the need for mechanical ventilation and energy consumption.

 Shading Devices